 Michael is Theatreplan's

-Michael leads on several projects in Hong Kong, including at East Kowloon Cultural Centre and the Hong Kong University of Science and Technology.
+Michael leads on several projects in Hong Kong and south east Asia, including at East Kowloon Cultural Centre and Esplanade Theatres of the Bay in Singapore.
+He was the project leader on the Shaw Auditorium at Hong Kong University of Science and Technology.

 Michael's first project with Theatreplan was designing the lighting systems for Copenhagen Opera House, which he worked on whilst still Head of Resources at London’s National Theatre.
 After his work in Copenhagen, Michael was invited to become a Partner (later Director) of Theatreplan in 2013.

 Michael was at the National Theatre for 25 years, initially working as a Lighting Technician and finally taking a senior role within the Lighting department and working on capital projects.
 During this period, he undertook the design of new dimmer systems and control networks for the three theatres at the National, and managed the complete rewiring and installation works, whilst keeping the theatres in use.
 He was instrumental in significantly reducing the NT's power consumption, extending lamp life by changing operational procedures and in cutting the external lighting load by 90%.
 Michael was central to the design and installation of the Philips Vidiwall screen, visible from across the Thames, on the facade of Denys Lasdun’s landmark building.